wangziqi2013/wangziqi2013.github.io/_posts/2018-03-21-Analyzing-OCC-Anomalies-and-Solutions.markdown

 with fine grained write locking is not covered.
 This scheme is used by some state-of-the-art software transactional systems to reduce validation overhead.

+Although this article only gives an introductory overview of several common OCC techniques proposed by algorithm designers, we hope it can server as a motivation and a foundation for more complex and innovative concurrency control algorithms.
+As multicore programming has already become the norm of today's high performance data processing systems, we also firmly believe that existing systems and new systems will benefit from better concurrency control designs.